Data Ontology — The 10 Canonical Entities

 9. Campaign / AdSet / Ad — the ad-platform hierarchy

 The three-level hierarchy pulled from each ad platform's API.
-Stored as cached insights in Tinybird, keyed by (date, account_id, campaign_id, adset_id, ad_id).
+Stored as cached daily insights in the analytics warehouse, keyed by date plus the account, campaign, ad set, and ad.

 10. Subscription — recurring revenue